jeelabs/esp-link/UC-FLASHING.md

   autodectection is not used and the reset happens because port 2323 is used
 - Use curl or a similar tool to HTTP POST the firmware to esp-link.
 This uses the built-in programmer, which only works for AVRs/Arduinos with the optiboot bootloader (which is std).
+- Use some serial port forwarding software, such as com2com, or hwvsp (you have to uncheck nvt in the settings when using the latter).

 To reprogram an Arduino / AVR microcontroller by pointing avrdude at port 23 or 2323 you specify a serial port of the form `net:esp-link:23` in avrdude's -P option, where